fatiharapoglu/twitter/README.md

 -   [ ] think about handling related errors in the fetch folder
 -   [ ] exlude password in prisma includes:{}, fix types and what includes for all api routes
 -   [ ] single tweet page shows all replies or only first degree replies?
+-   [ ] single tweet page refactor with images
+-   [ ] isUploading feature
 -   [ ] complete edit profile page
 -   [ ] profile pic, header pic change in profile
+-   [ ] fix url for photos (only short url exist for now, will give error)
 -   [ ] header and profile picture click fullscreen preview
 -   [ ] complete profile reminder, edit page like /username/edit not modal
 -   [ ] handle profile header img